Empire of Mechyrdia

 The Mechyrdian and Fulkreyksk navies both used bulkdrives: starships would dive into bulkspace in one system, and pop out in another.
 This technology can also be used to travel to different universes, however that hasn't been done ever before in human history.

-Mechyrdia started the Race to Bulkspace by making first contact with another universe in 243 UC.
+Mechyrdia started the Race to Bulkspace by making first contact with another universe in 243 UC (2883 AD).
 The Mechyrdian fleet exited bulkspace and established diplomatic relations with the United Federation of Planets, the Klingon Empire, and many smaller states, in that universe's equivalent of the year 2396 AD.
 Upon making first contact with Mechyrdia, and learning of other universes besides just the mirror universe, the Klingon Empire in particular attempted to warn the Mechyrdians of a threat posed by a species known as the Undine.
 Some within the Mechyrdian government heeded this warning, however their voices went unheard until the Basileiów chancellory.

 The Fulkreykski followed by attempting to destroy a nation known as the Tau Empire.
 However, they were driven back by the locals' technology, and later the Mechyrdians opened diplomatic relations with that universe's local nations as well, most notably the Imperium of Man.